gverploeg/Recommender-Case-Study/readme.md

 The **ratings data** can be found in `data/training.csv`.
 The users' ratings have been broken into a training and test set for you (to obtain the testing set, we have split the 20% of **the most recent** ratings).

+You can get **additional metadata** by downloading [The Movies Dataset](https://www.kaggle.com/rounakbanik/the-movies-dataset/version/7).
+This may be useful for creating NLP (content-based) features, which could be part of your team's solution to the "cold start" problem.
+(Remember to start with a simple model first!)

 ## Your mission [read carefully]